-Programme related expenditure with a value in The trustees do not consider it appropriate to excess of £1,000 is stated at cost less impairment. recognise donated goods for resale as stock The investment held was impaired by 99.99% in on the grounds that the cost of obtaining stock 2020, with a residual holding value of £1. information would greatly outweigh any benefit.
-The costs involved would include the setting up of processes and procedures for a stock count in 1.10 Cash and short-term investments over 100 shops, training shop staff and volunteers in the process, software programming, and the The charity holds cash requirements for dayto-day activities in current bank accounts with checking and analysis of the reports produced.
+Programme related expenditure with a value in excess of £1,000 is stated at cost less impairment.
+The investment held was impaired by 99.99% in 2020, with a residual holding value of £1.

+1.10 Cash and short-term investments

-HSBC, Lloyds, Santander and Clydesdale.
+The charity holds cash requirements for day-to-day activities in current bank accounts with HSBC, Lloyds, Santander and Clydesdale.
 The deposit account is held with HSBC.
 Short-term investments are held in money market deposits with HSBC.
 For the purposes of the cash flow statement, cash equivalents are defined as current asset investments, and short-term deposits with a maturity of less than 3 months, which are readily convertible into known amounts of cash.